Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 enum myenum e
 ```

-Redefinition of variables within the same scope is allowed by the default configuration, in this case a 'Warning' is issued.

-This configuration can be disabled by changing the parameters '**DPDL_ALLOW_VAR_REDEFINITION**' and '**DPDL_VAR_REDEFINITION_WARNING**' in configuration file 'DpdlEngine.ini'

-In 'while' and 'for' loops it's advised, if possible, to allocate variables in the outer scope.
-This increases also performance and avoids allocations.

 #### 'var' type

 The **`var`** variable can have an arbitrary type and is dispatched at runtime by type inference.